Monash-FIT3170/2025W2-Skilltree/README.md

 ### AWS
 > [!NOTE]
 >
 > To obtain the required AWS keys, create a root user account on the [Amazon Web Services console](https://signin.aws.amazon.com/signup?request_type=register).
-You can then create new IAM users and generate each of them a key with the following steps.
+You can then create new IAM users and generate each of them a key with the following steps:
+>
+> <details>
+> <summary>⋯</summary>
+>
 > 1. Go to the IAM dashboard.
 > 2. Create an IAM policy (under `Policies`) with the `s3-all` permission.
 (You could be more strict with permissions, but we can only verify that `s3-all` will give the necessary level of access for uploading and viewing proofs.)
 > 3. Create a group (under `User groups`) and attach this permission policy.